-Graduates can apply their knowledge and understanding in a manner that indicates a professional approach to their work or vocation, and have competences typically demonstrated through devising and sustaining arguments and solving problems within their field of study.

-Students who have completed the Master's degree programme in this track have demonstrated:

-- 2.1 the ability to combine information from different sources and subdisciplines and distil relevant problems and questions in the field of theoretical linguistics. - 2.2 the ability to analyse complex linguistic data from a theoretical perspective, and formulate an argument for or against certain hypotheses. - 2.3 the ability to conduct independent research in the field of theoretical linguistics.

-Graduates have the ability to gather and interpret relevant data (usually within their field of study) to inform judgements that include reflection on relevant social, academic or ethical aspects.
-Students who have completed the Master's degree programme in this track have demonstrated:

-- 3.1 the ability to critically assess and compare existing linguistic analyses in the field of theoretical linguistics. - 3.2 the ability to understand the nature of a problem in the field of theoretical linguistics, and reflect on the right approach to finding a solution. - 3.3 the ability to evaluate the soundness of research in the field of theoretical linguistics in terms of the methodology used.

-Graduates can communicate information, ideas, problems and solutions to both specialist and non-specialist audiences.

-- 4.1 the ability to report orally and in writing on ideas and research in the field of linguistics in accordance with the correct register (formal, informal, specialist). - 4.2 the ability to report on supervised own research in the field of theoretical linguistics in accordance with the criteria of the international academic community, in both oral presentations (at symposia or conferences) and potentially publishable articles (professional or academic), if necessary using applicable audiovisual and IT aids.
+2. Applying knowledge and understanding Graduates can apply their knowledge and understanding in a manner that indicates a professional approach to their work or vocation, and have competences typically demonstrated through devising and sustaining arguments and solving problems within their field of study.
+Students who have completed the Master's degree programme in this track have demonstrated: 2.1 the ability to combine information from different sources and subdisciplines and distil relevant problems and questions in the field of theoretical linguistics.
+2.2 the ability to analyse complex linguistic data from a theoretical perspective, and formulate an argument for or against certain hypotheses.
+2.3 the ability to conduct independent research in the field of theoretical linguistics.
+2.1 2.2 2.3 3.
+Making judgements Graduates have the ability to gather and interpret relevant data (usually within their field of study) to inform judgements that include reflection on relevant social, academic or ethical aspects.
+Students who have completed the Master's degree programme in this track have demonstrated: 3.1 the ability to critically assess and compare existing linguistic analyses in the field of theoretical linguistics.
+3.2 the ability to understand the nature of a problem in the field of theoretical linguistics, and reflect on the right approach to finding a solution.
+3.3 the ability to evaluate the soundness of research in the field of theoretical linguistics in terms of the methodology used.
+3.1 3.2 3.3 4.
+Communication Graduates can communicate information, ideas, problems and solutions to both specialist and non-specialist audiences.
+Students who have completed the Master's degree programme in this track have demonstrated: 4.1 the ability to report orally and in writing on ideas and research in the field of linguistics in accordance with the correct register (formal, informal, specialist).
+4.2 the ability to report on supervised own research in the field of theoretical linguistics in accordance with the criteria of the international academic community, in both oral presentations (at symposia or conferences) and potentially publishable articles (professional or academic), if necessary using applicable audiovisual and IT aids.
+4.1

-Graduates have developed those learning skills that are necessary for them to continue to undertake further study with a high degree of autonomy.
-Students who have completed the Master's degree programme in this track have demonstrated:

-- 5.1 the ability to study independently with an eye to further academic development upon completion of the degree programme. - 5.2 the ability to acquire new knowledge in the field of theoretical linguistics, and independently find the relevant academic literature. - 5.3 the ability to follow developments within the field of theoretical linguistics, and constantly revise their knowledge and understanding and develop new skills accordingly. - 5.4 the ability to start a PhD programme in linguistics or related fields.
+5. Learning skills Graduates have developed those learning skills that are necessary for them to continue to undertake further study with a high degree of autonomy.
+Students who have completed the Master's degree programme in this track have demonstrated: 5.1 the ability to study independently with an eye to further academic development upon completion of the degree programme.
+5.2 the ability to acquire new knowledge in the field of theoretical linguistics, and independently find the relevant academic literature.
+5.3 the ability to follow developments within the field of theoretical linguistics, and constantly revise their knowledge and understanding and develop new skills accordingly.
+5.4 the ability to start a PhD programme in linguistics or related fields.
+5.1 5.2 5.3 -- -- -------------------